lucalorenzon/my-todo-mvc/README.md

-# My TODO MVS
+# My TODO MVC

-Rust based implementation of well known learning application to playground with some stack.
+Rust based implementation of the well known [todoMVC](https://todomvc.com/) application.
+The main purpose is to learn rust doing something concrete.
-The application itself aim to manage a list of tasks.
-We will complicate it as needed in order to try the specific  tecnologies that we are going to learn.
 In particular I'd like to learn how to manage in rust the following topics:
 - **Workspace monorepo**
 - A **RESTful API Server** with OpenAPI specification
 - A **Web App** that call the **RESTful API**